avinal/avinal.github.io/static/content/posts/gsoc/first-evaluation.md

 ---
+category: gsoc
+date: 2021-07-14T12:29:00
+description: In the first phase of GSoC 2021 @ The FOSSology Project, I have completed the desired milestone.
+As of now, FOSSology can be installed completely via CMake and most of the components are working fine in initial testing.
+image: /images/tech-wallpaper.webp
+tags:
+- gsoc
+- FOSSology
 title: GSoC'21 First Evaluation Report
-date: 2021-07-14 12:29
-tags: [gsoc, FOSSology]
-category: gsoc
-description: "In the first phase of GSoC 2021 @ The FOSSology Project, I have completed the desired milestone.
-As of now, FOSSology can be installed completely via CMake and most of the components are working fine in initial testing."
-image: "/images/tech-wallpaper.webp"
 ---

 In the first phase of GSoC 2021 @ The FOSSology Project, I have